centarsirius/peristole/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6744000.svg)](https://doi.org/10.5281/zenodo.6744000)
 [![Documentation Status](https://readthedocs.org/projects/peristole/badge/?version=latest)](https://peristole.readthedocs.io/en/latest/?badge=latest)

-## PERISTOLE : PackagE that geneRates tIme delay plotS caused by graviTatiOnaL lEnsing
+PackagE that geneRates tIme delay plotS caused by graviTatiOnaL lEnsing

-PERISTOLE plots the time delay caused by gravitational lensing and other aspects of a pulsar.
+``PERISTOLE`` plots the time delay caused by gravitational lensing and other aspects of a pulsar systems.
 Current support exists for graphing :

+- amplification factor
-- latitudinal time delay
+- latitudinal lensing delay
-- rotational time delay
+- rotational lensing delay
-- geomterical time delay
+- geomterical delay
+- gravitational (Shapiro) delay
-- gravitational time delay
+- combined geometrical and gravitational time delay

-The inspiration for this project came from papers written by Rafikov & Lai, [2005]( https://doi.org/10.1086/429146), [2006](https://doi.org/10.1086/500346) on the double pulsar system J0737-3039.
-The speciality of this double pulsar system being that the companion pulsar has an almost edge-on configuration with respect to our line of sight which
+The inspiration for this project comes from papers written by Rafikov & Lai, [2005]( https://doi.org/10.1086/429146), [2006](https://doi.org/10.1086/500346) on the double pulsar system J0737-3039.
+The speciality being that the companion pulsar has an almost edge-on configuration with respect to our line of sight which
 > ***presents an unprecedented natural laboratory for testing our understanding of general relativity and pulsar magnetosphere physics***

 ## Installation